 Synthetic opioids and poppy-derived drugs like opium and heroin block pain.
 But addiction to opioids can be deadly, and now America has an opioid crisis.

 We’ve all seen the headlines about the dangers — often deadly — of opioid overdose and addiction.
-But what are opioids, exactly, and why is this type of drug so problematic?
+But what are opioids, and why is this type of drug so problematic?

 Is heroin an opioid?

-Information from the U.S. Department of Drug Enforcement Museum reveals opioids have been around for thousands of years.
+Opioids have been around for thousands of years.
 For example, by 3,400 B.C., the Sumerians were making and using the opiate known as opium, most likely for the drug’s ability to produce a feeling of euphoria.
 Ancient Greek and Roman physicians left records showing they prescribed opium as a powerful pain reliever, gastrointestinal distress treatment, and sleep inducer.

 As researchers learned how to make more varieties of synthetic opioids, those strong painkillers became increasingly used to treat chronic and severe pain, especially since the l990s.
-There are now dozens of opioid durgs used in the U.S. and primarily prescribed for pain relief.
+There are now dozens of opioid drugs used in the U.S. and primarily prescribed for pain relief.

 Christopher Nystuen, MD, MBA